mozilla-services/autopush-rs/tests/load/README.md

 ### Calibrate

-Repeat steps 1 to 3, using a process of elimination to determine the maximum `USERS_PER_WORKER`.
+Repeat steps 1 to 3, using a process of elimination, such as the bisection method, to determine the maximum `USERS_PER_WORKER`.
 The load tests are considered optimized when CPU and memory resources are maximally utilized.
 This step is meant to determine the maximum user count that a node can accommodate by observing CPU and memory usage while steadily increasing or decreasing the user count.
 You can monitor the CPU percentage in the Locust UI but also in the Kubernetes engine Workloads tab where both memory and CPU are visualized on charts.

 #### 1. Start Load Test